 If you don’t want to go to the lengths I did, just grab a few jokes and start with those.
 There’s some actual science behind why stories work so well.

 Without going too much into the neuroscience behind it all, stories ignite the parts of our brains that link our logical nerve centres with our emotional centres.

 A well-told story will win over any audience because the critical part of their mind is soothed by the emotional side that releases some juicy chemicals for your brain to feast on.

-Here’s a super simple way to structure your speech that we teach at our Project Charisma public speaking courses in Manchester.
+Here’s a super simple way to structure your speech.
+It’s something we teach at our public speaking courses.